Free training course on how to wind up your SMSF: vesting a Self-Managed Super Fund

 Can SMSF losses be carried over from the SMSF to the Public Offer fund?

-Sorry, no. Try and use both revenue and capital losses in the SMSF winding-up process.
+Legal Consolidated is providing no advice and no legal advice.
+However, generally, losses cannot be carried over.
+Try and use both revenue and capital losses in the SMSF winding-up process.
 They are lost when the SMSF is wound up.

 Start closing your SMSF well before the end of the financial year